John H. Coates: Awards and honours

 Coates was elected a fellow of the Royal Society of London in 1985, and was President of the London Mathematical Society from 1988 to 1990.
 The latter organisation awarded him the Senior Whitehead Prize in 1997, for "his fundamental research in number theory and for his many contributions to mathematical life both in the UK and internationally".
 His nomination for the Royal Society reads:

 Distinguished for his contributions to the theory of numbers, in particular to the study of transcendence, cyclotomic fields and elliptic curves.
 In addition to his own important contributions he has been a stimulating influence on colleagues and students.
 Together with his pupil A. Wiles he achieved the first major breakthrough towards a proof of the Birch-Swinnerton-Dyer conjectures.

-Personal life
+Personal life and death

 Coates married Julie Turner in 1966, with whom he had three sons.
 He collected Japanese pottery and porcelain.
-He died on 9 May 2022.
+He died at his home in Cambridge, on 9 May 2022, at the age of 77.